glegoux/jekyll-tech-blog/src/_posts/2019-01-21-getting-started.md

 tags: ["Markdown"]
 ---

-Discover the **extension of the Markdown syntax used on this blog** to write articles, or generate static pages, and more generally on the web.
+Discover the **extended Markdown syntax** used on this blog, generated from the template [🧪 Jekyll Tech blog](https://github.com/glegoux/jekyll-tech-blog), to write articles or to generate static pages.
+This article is itself written with this syntax, click on the button: <i class="far fa-file-code"></i> Source to explore its **source code**.
-When you click on the button: <i class="far fa-file-code"></i> Source, you can see the **original source code of an article**.

 More precisely on this blog, a superset of Markdown is used and called [Kramdown](https://kramdown.gettalong.org/), the syntax is available [here](https://kramdown.gettalong.org/syntax.html) with a custom extension via the HTML paired tag `pre`.
 Each following section gives an overview and examples for each usage.
 But before, what is exactly the Markdown?